RamonKaspar/RAG-pipeline/README.md

 - Extracts text from PDF and HTML documents, located in `data/{subject}` folder.
 - Chunks text into manageable pieces with specified size and overlap.
 - Embeds text chunks using the specified embedding model (e.g. `text-embedding-3-large` from OpenAI).
-- Saves embedded chunks to a CSV file located in `embedding_database/{subject}.csv` for further use.
-Note: This should be moved to an actual database in the future.
+- Saves embedded chunks to a Parquet file located in `embedding_database/{subject}.parquet` for further use.
+Note: This should be moved to an actual vector database in the future.

 ### Usage